hlud6646/game-logic/README.md

 **64**
+A note on metrics: these feel like a function Board -> some numerical type.
+This is too specific though.
+Maybe you want to declare the winner as the player who is the first to kill 5 monkeys.
+This information is not obviously encodded on the current state of the board.
 Better datatype for tokens is a Map[Square: Seq[Token]];
 Dots and lines need an owner;
 Bit much, but do we need a game validation engine to check if games are good before